Oxlac/MR.DM/README.md

 ![Send Message Screen][send-message-screenshot]

-You can view the status of the messages being sent in the progress screen.
+You can view the status of the messages being sent on the progress screen.
 MR.DM uses selenium to automate the process of sending messages.
 So you can use your computer while the messages are being sent.
 But please do not close the browser window that opens up.
 You can minimize it though.

 ![Progress Screen][progress-screenshot]